japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 Using `Dataset` objects turns `DataFrames` of spark-sql-Row.md[Row] instances into a `DataFrames` of case classes with proper names and types (following their equivalents in the case classes).
 Instead of using indices to access respective fields in a DataFrame and cast it to a type, all this is automatically handled by Datasets and checked by the Scala compiler.

-If however a spark-sql-LogicalPlan.md[LogicalPlan] is used to <<creating-instance, create a `Dataset`>>, the logical plan is first SessionState.md#executePlan[executed] (using the current SessionState.md#executePlan[SessionState] in the `SparkSession`) that yields the spark-sql-QueryExecution.md[QueryExecution] plan.
+If however a spark-sql-LogicalPlan.md[LogicalPlan] is used to <<creating-instance, create a `Dataset`>>, the logical plan is first SessionState.md#executePlan[executed] (using the current SessionState.md#executePlan[SessionState] in the `SparkSession`) that yields the [QueryExecution](QueryExecution.md) plan.

 A `Dataset` is <<Queryable, Queryable>> and `Serializable`, i.e. can be saved to a persistent storage.

-NOTE: SparkSession.md[SparkSession] and spark-sql-QueryExecution.md[QueryExecution] are transient attributes of a `Dataset` and therefore do not participate in Dataset serialization.
+NOTE: SparkSession.md[SparkSession] and [QueryExecution](QueryExecution.md) are transient attributes of a `Dataset` and therefore do not participate in Dataset serialization.
 The only _firmly-tied_ feature of a `Dataset` is the spark-sql-Encoder.md[Encoder].

-You can request the <<spark-sql-dataset-operators.md#toDF, "untyped" view>> of a Dataset or access the spark-sql-dataset-operators.md#rdd[RDD] that is generated after executing the query.
+You can request the ["untyped" view](spark-sql-dataset-operators.md#toDF) of a Dataset or access the spark-sql-dataset-operators.md#rdd[RDD] that is generated after executing the query.
 It is supposed to give you a more pleasant experience while transitioning from the legacy RDD-based or DataFrame-based APIs you may have used in the earlier versions of Spark SQL or encourage migrating from Spark Core's RDD API to Spark SQL's Dataset API.

 The default storage level for `Datasets` is spark-rdd-caching.md[MEMORY_AND_DISK] because recomputing the in-memory columnar representation of the underlying table is expensive.
 You can however spark-sql-caching-and-persistence.md#persist[persist a `Dataset`].